Frequently Asked Questions

 Will bike mechanics be available during the ride?
 Yes, our sponsor, xxxxxxx, will provide mechanical assistance to cyclists en route as well as at the start/finish line.

 Will there be rest stops with food, water and restrooms?
 Yes!
 Every route has at least one rest stops along the way.
-The rest stops are manned by friendly volunteers who’ll have has snacks, drinks and nearby bathroom facilities available for riders.
+The rest stops are staffed by volunteers who’ll have has snacks, drinks and direct you to nearby bathroom facilities available for riders.

 How much does it cost to participate in the Tour?
 The registration fee for adults is $54 per rider.
-The registration fee for teens ages 13-18 is $36 and children under 13 is $18.
+The registration fee for children 13 – 18 is $36.
+The Registration fee for children under 13 is $18.
 Registration fees are capped at $126/family.
-Participants are encouraged to help raise funds for the Tikvah and Chazak programs.
-The registration fee will be waived any participant who raises and collect at least $180 for these programs.
+Participants are encouraged to help raise funds for the camps’ Tikvah and Chazak programs by soliciting sponsors for their ride / run / walk.
+The registration fee will be waived any participant who raises and collect at least $180.

 Can I participate even if I’m not riding?
 Absolutely.
 There are many ways to be part of the Tour de Shuls community even if you’re not riding yourself.
 Be an event sponsor.
 Support another rider.
 Volunteer.
 Or just make a donation.